 In addition to this comprehensive inshore, offshore and OTB program of club races, in 2018 DSC will host significant events including the 2018 Darwin - Saumlaki (Indonesia) Race, Australian Tasar Championships, Australian Maid Youth Match Racing Regatta and the Darwin Open Match Racing Regatta.

 Crew are always welcome to join in the races and crew are encouraged to add their contact details to our crew register.
 Members of any age or ability can enjoy the various divisions, great sailing locations and competition.
 The Club has a wide and varied range of sailing activities available, including training and seminars to increase your skills.

 The Club actively encourages safe sailing.
 The sport of sailing and particularly racing and offshore racing, involves some degree of risk.
 The Club is very proud of its excellent safety record.
 However, we believe this can only be maintained if we actively pursue a range of initiatives aimed at minimising the risk to the sailors and boats.
 All competing boats, including Off-The-Beach craft are required to complete an annual safety declaration appropriate to the level of event that they enter every season.
 These may be audited by the club's Safety Officer, or a class official at any time.
 Safety Audit forms HERE

-They year book contains event information, sailing instructions, and course information for the Club's regular season inshore activities.
+The Club Year Book contains event information, Sailing Instructions, and course information for the Club's regular season inshore activities.
 Pick up your member's copy at the office.